drone/drone-plugin-index/content/peloton/drone-google-chat/index.md

 webhook
 : incomming webhook in the Bots section of google chat

+key
+: key for the webook

 token
 : secret token to allow messages to be posted

+conversation_key
+: arbitrary key to group messages together

 template
 : overwrite the default message template